MasatakaNakamura/remark/Configuration.md

-Configured is done either by setting configuration options directly in the `<script>` tag or by calling `remark.config` method in your JavaScript.
+Configuration is done either by setting configuration options directly in the `<script>` tag or by calling `remark.config` method in your JavaScript.

 ### Setting options in the `<script>` tag